Application Process and AdmissionsSchool of English

 To make your application through the taught programmes stream of the online application portal, click ‘Apply Now’ and continue to ‘Online Application’, where you will be asked to select a School and Programme.
 Choose ‘School of English’ from the dropdown menu, and select ‘MLitt in Creative Writing’.
 Register and complete the online application.

-You must clearly state in your application whether you wish to study Poetry, Prose, or Writing for Performance.
+You must clearly state in your application whether you wish to study Poetry or Prose.

 Prospective MLitt students must also complete a Supplementary Application to School of English.
 Please note that this form takes the place of a personal statement, which is not required.